 At the heart of most personal injury cases is the concept of negligence.
 To put it simply, you need to show that another person or company was careless and that their carelessness directly caused your injuries.
 Think of it this way: drivers have a duty to pay attention to the road.
 If a driver is texting and runs a red light, hitting another car, they have been negligent.
 To build a successful claim, your attorney will work to gather evidence—like police reports, witness statements, and photos—to prove the other party failed in their duty and that you were harmed as a result.
 This is the foundation for all types of personal injury claims.

-Your Filing Deadline: The Statute of Limitations
+Don’t Miss the Filing Deadline: Missouri’s Statute of Limitations

 In Missouri, you have a limited window of time to file a personal injury lawsuit.
 This deadline is called the statute of limitations, and for most injury cases, it’s five years from the date of the accident.
 For wrongful death claims, the window is shorter—just three years.
 While that might sound like a lot of time, it’s crucial to act quickly.
 Evidence can be lost, witnesses’ memories can fade, and the details of the incident can become less clear over time.
 The sooner you contact an attorney, the better their chance of building a strong case for you.
 Don’t wait until the deadline is approaching to start the process.